Left ventricular ejection fraction of the heart: norms, reasons for low and high, how to increase. Norms of cardiac ejection fraction Low fraction

 7. carbon dioxide poisoning.

 On a note.
-Aging of the body, prolonged physical inactivity, starvation, diets that lead to a decrease in skeletal muscle volume, cause a persistent low cardiac output syndrome.
+Aging of the body, prolonged physical inactivity, fasting, and diets that lead to a decrease in skeletal muscle volume cause persistent low cardiac output syndrome.

-High VS is an adequate reaction of the heart in response to physical or psycho-emotional stress.
-The heart of a marathon athlete is able to work at the maximum limit - with an increase in venous return and cardiac output by 2.5 times, pumping up to 40 liters per minute.
+High BC is an adequate reaction of the heart in response to physical or psycho-emotional stress.
+The heart of a marathon athlete is capable of working at its maximum limit - with an increase in venous return and cardiac output by 2.5 times, pumping up to 40 liters per minute.

-If the VS indicator is increased at rest, then this may be a consequence of:
+If the BC indicator is elevated at rest, then this may be a consequence of:

-• the initial stage of cardiac wall hypertrophy - "athlete's heart";
+• the initial stage of hypertrophy of the heart walls - “athlete’s heart”;

 • thyrotoxicosis;